 What is offensive to one person may not bother another person.

-Megan did give a few things that I wanted to share with you so that you how to support a grieving mother.
+Megan gave me a few things I wanted to share with you so that you can support a grieving mother.

 Let me know

-Avoid saying “if there is anything that I can do let me know.”
+Avoid saying, “if there is anything I can do, let me know.”

-As a grieving mom, your brain is so in a fog and fried that you can’t even think of what, what do you need?
-It’s hard to even come up with something if you can think of something that you yourself can give freely.
+As a grieving mom, your brain is so in a fog and fried that you can’t even think of what do you need.
+It’s hard to even come up with something.
+If you can think of something that you yourself can give freely.

-When Megan mentioned giving freely, you could tell she was reminded of a certain or circumstance where someone was not giving freely.
+When Megan mentioned giving freely, you could tell she was reminded of a particular circumstance where someone was not giving freely.

-Instead, the person supporting didn’t truly want to help and it was noticed.
+Instead, the person supporting didn’t honestly want to help, and it was noticed.

 It’s really difficult to take something from somebody that they’re not giving freely.
-Like when you’re on the receiving end of helping guests, it’s already hard enough to be getting so much help.
-And then when somebody, you can tell that they don’t really want to help, it’s, it’s hard.
+Like when you’re on the receiving end of help, it’s already hard enough to be getting so much help.
+And then when somebody, you can tell that they don’t really want to help, it’s hard.

 So give from your heart.
 And give freely.
-This really shows you support a grieving mother.
+This shows you support a grieving mother.

-Megan even suggests coming up with a few ideas of how you can help that works with your time and budget to support the griever.
+Megan even suggests coming up with a few ideas of how you can help that work with your time and budget to support the griever.

 For instance, you can suggest bringing dinner on Tuesday or babysitting the kids on Friday after work for a few hours.